GRASS-GIS/homebrew-grass/README.md

 ---

-This [[http://brew.sh][homebrew]] Tap contains recipes to build grass trunk.
+This [homebrew](https://brew.sh) Tap contains recipes to build [GRASS trunk](https://grass.osgeo.org/development/svn/).
 They should be working, but nothing is guaranteed!

 All contributions are welcome.

-If you have questions, problems, suggestions, ... please use the issue tracker.
+If you have questions, problems, suggestions, etc, please use the issue tracker.